 - multiple mapping on object: Several objects on the old sequence matched the same genomic object on the new sequence.
-It happens if the objects are identical (same best BLAST possible match), you then have to chose which annotation to transfer to the object on the new sequence (most of the time, it's duplicate gene on the previous sequence ie: transposase). - Multiple mapping on position: Several objects on the old sequence matched the same coordinates on the new sequence (with no object predict on this coordinates on the new sequence).
-If needed, you have to create the object on the new sequence then copy the annotation you wish to transfer... - Area too fragmented: The considered objects are too close to contig edge to perform the BLAST analysis with enought specificity. - No mapping: no significant hit on the new sequence.
+It happens if the objects are identical (same best BLAST possible match), you then have to chose which annotation to transfer to the object on the new sequence (most of the time, it correspond to duplicate genes on the previous sequence ie: transposase). - Multiple mapping on position: Several objects on the old sequence matched the same coordinates on the new sequence (with no object predicted on these coordinates on the new sequence).
+If needed, you have to create the object on the new sequence then copy the annotation you wish to transfer... - Area too fragmented: The considered objects are too close to contig edges to perform the BLAST analysis with enough specificity. - No mapping: no significant hit on the new sequence.

-In order to solve these cases, you have to manually check these CDS/objects using specifics informations given in the different results tables and the gene information window.
+In order to solve these cases, you have to manually check these CDS/objects using specific informations given in the different results tables and the gene information window.